Iris Investigate User Guide¶

 - Ping generally tells you whether the IP address is reachable.
 When you trigger a ping through the interface, the ping originates from DomainTools and includes no record of your involvement.

-- Traceroute gives insights into the hosting, routing, and reachability of the IP address.
+- Traceroute provides insights into the hosting, routing, and reachability of the IP address.
 As with Ping, when you trigger a traceroute through the interface, it originates from DomainTools and includes no record of your involvement.

 - PTR, the DNS Pointer (PTR) record, is commonly used as a form of Reverse DNS lookup.
 It shows the CNAME of the IP address, which tells you about the actual owner of the address (often a hosting provider) but not necessarily about the domains that may be hosted on that address.